 Not sure what folk dancing is all about?
 Here are a few youtube videos to show typical bands and dances at folk festivals in the UK.

-These notes are based on those produced by many folk dance clubs.
-High speed 'thrashing about' on the dance floor is reserved for ceilidhs - where you need to know what you are doing!
+These notes are based on those produced by several folk dance clubs.
+High speed 'thrashing about' on the dance floor is generally reserved for ceilidhs - where you need to know what you are doing!
 Terms in purple have special meanings and are used in dance instructions.
 Learn what they mean!

-Jean Baptiste Poquelin Moliere » The Middle Class Gentleman » Scene II
+Jean Baptiste Poquelin Moliere » The Middle Class Gentleman » Scene II (first performed before King Louis XIV of France in 1670)

 DANCING MASTER: